Our vision is a world in which all children, and all people, flourish.

 When we work with educators and parents as well as students, we have the opportunity to create deep and long-term systemic change in schools.
 Our whole school programs are rooted in anti-oppression practice and principles of social justice, and their aim is to equip individuals and collectives with tools and strategies that promote positive social change.
 Our programming has been developed and tested over many years of working with thousands of students, educators and families.
 We meet people all the time that remember receiving COPA National programming as kids and who talk about what a difference it made in their lives.

 We have programs targeted to students of all ages, from pre-school through high school.
-The programs provide information and skills to students, parents and school staff, enabling them to reduce and prevent all forms of bullying and violence—including verbal, physical, sexual and emotional, within their school.
+The programs provide information and skills to students, parents, guardians, caregivers, and school staff, enabling them to reduce and prevent all forms of bullying and violence—including verbal, physical, sexual and emotional, within their school.
 Kids learn about their rights and the rights of others, about peer support, adult support, self esteem, consent, responsibilities and more.
 Skilled facilitators employ discussion, role playing, puppet play (for young kids), self-defense principles and other activities to engage and inform both kids and adults.

 We will work with you to design programming that is specific to the situation and needs that exist in your school and schoolboard.
 We can work with your school community online and in-person, and collaborate with you to create a plan for programming that will create a safe and inclusive environment in which everyone thrives and flourishes.